fabkrum/web-performance-resources/crux-page-data.md

 ![CleanShot 2021-05-23 at 20 25 01](https://user-images.githubusercontent.com/21277749/119272481-64afca80-bc06-11eb-80d5-11594f63d4b0.png)

-Feel free to delete or add additional URLs.
+Feel free to delete or add additional URLs manually.
-Just be careful to not introduce any format errors: `'https://www.domain.com/page',` (the last entry must have no comma)
+Just be careful not to introduce any format errors: `'https://www.domain.com/page',` (the last entry must have no comma)

 #### Add the Origins (optional)

-Tip: Add the origins whithout the trailing slash to not confuse them with the home page.
+**Tip:** Add the origins without the trailing slash to not confuse them with the home page.

 ```
 const ORIGINS = [